malleshsr-73/fullstack-hy2020.github.io/src/content/1/en/part1a.md

 }
 ```

 Writing components with React is easy, and by combining components, even a more complex application can be kept fairly maintainable.
-Indeed, a core philosophy of React is composing applications from many specialized reusable components.
+Indeed, a core philosophy of React is composing applications from many specialised reusable components.

 Another strong convention is the idea of a <i>root component</i> called <i>App</i> at the top of the component tree of the application.
 Nevertheless, as we will learn in [part 6](/en/part6), there are situations where the component <i>App</i> is not exactly the root, but is wrapped within an appropriate utility component.

 ### props: passing data to components

-It is possible to pass data to components using so called [props](https://reactjs.org/docs/components-and-props.html).
+It is possible to pass data to components using so-called [props](https://reactjs.org/docs/components-and-props.html).

-Let's modify the component <i>Hello</i> as follows
+Let's modify the component <i>Hello</i> as follows:

 ```js
 const Hello = (props) => { // highlight-line